 Micro courageously sacrifices his life to save the girl, but Castle shoots Loony Bin Jim instead.
 As a result, Jigsaw eliminates Micro.
 Enraged by the death of his colleague, Castle fights Jigsaw, eventually impaling him with a metal rod and tossing him into a fire.
 As Castle and Soap walk away together, Soap tries to persuade Castle to relinquish his vigilante reputation after having “killed every criminal in town.”
 When a deadly mugger holds up Soap, he swiftly becomes another victim of the Punisher.

-The Punisher’s popularity was at its peak in the 70s and 80s.
-There have been many attempts to bring him to the screen and a bigger audience view.
-While we have recently got Netflix’s The Punisher series, Marvel’s plan of including new heroes and villains alike in the MCU is highly favorable for Punisher fans to get a proper Punisher movie after almost 15 years.
+The Punisher’s popularity was at its peak in the 80s and 90s.
+Many attempts have brought him to the screen and a bigger audience view.
+While we recently got Netflix’s The Punisher series, Marvel’s plan of including new heroes and villains in the MCU is highly favorable for Punisher fans to get a good Punisher movie after almost 15 years.

-A figure as enduringly popular as The Punisher will ultimately receive another shot at big-screen glory under the Marvel Studios banner, and given their track record, it will almost certainly succeed.
+A figure as enduringly popular as The Punisher will ultimately receive another shot at big-screen glory under the Marvel Studios banner.
+Given its track record, it will almost certainly succeed.
 But, until The Punisher returns, his cinematic legacy will be these three movies only that have had no big screen times like other notable Marvel characters.